bbarcesaj125/imgdb/README.md

 for more information on how to get and use an API key.
 For creating an IMDb custom search engine, you can refer to this [link](https://developers.google.com/custom-search/docs/tutorial/creatingcse).

+Once, you have set up the application properly, you can invoke it like so:

+    imgdb --mov "The Dark Knight" -de

+The above command will display the following information in your terminal:

+    Title: The Dark Knight
+    Genres: Action, Crime, Drama
+    Year: 2008
+    Runtime: 152 min
+    IMDb Rating: 9.0
+    RottenTomatoes Rating: 94
+    Description: The Dark Knight: Directed by Christopher Nolan.
+With Christian Bale, Heath Ledger, Aaron Eckhart, Michael Caine.
+When the menace known as the Joker wreaks havoc and chaos on the people of Gotham, Batman must accept one of the greatest psychological and physical tests of his ability to fight injustice.
+    ➜ Downloading: The_Dark_Knight.jpg - Size: 274 KiB

+    100%|██████████████████████████████████| 281k/281k [00:00<00:00, 3.15MiB/s]
+    Edited image saved as: The_Dark_Knight_by_imgdb.png

+It will also download the movie's poster and save it in the current directory.